KanekiWeb/Xenos/README.md

 > ## Usage
 > For use Xenos, you need a Server accept PHP and contain a database,
 > 1. Put the files in your host
-> 2. Create database with `tokens` table, and this columns:
+> 2. Go to your phpmyadmin, in section SQL paste that:
 > ```sql
 > CREATE TABLE `tokens` (
 >   `user_id` text NOT NULL,